makenowjust/commlog/maidfile.md

 Run unit test and end-to-end test.

-To update snapshot, use `yarn snapshot'.
+To update snapshot, use `yarn snapshot`.

 ```bash
 set -ex